Keepsie/HS-Stride-Live-Dev-Editor/README.md

 - Dev Console: Entity creation, spawning, advanced operations
 - Dev Editor: Transform manipulation, fine-tuning, testing
 - Combined: Powerful development environment

-## 🤝 Contributing

-You're free to branch and modify this project however you want.
-If you create a pull request for something that would benefit everyone, I'll consider merging it.

 **Expectations:** This tool was primarily built to make my own development easier and shared to help other developers.
 Don't expect much, if any, formal support.
 I'll fix bugs and add features as I encounter them while working on games, but don't expect regular updates when I'm not actively developing.